-In the morning take a boat tour of the Damas Island estuary with Jorge Cruz, and then reward yourself for all the hard touring so far with an afternoon lazing on one of the beautiful beaches inside Manuel Antonio National Park.
+In the morning take a boat tour of the Damas Island estuary with Manuel Antonio Expeditions, and then reward yourself for all the hard touring so far with an afternoon lazing on one of the beautiful beaches inside Manuel Antonio National Park.
 If you just can't lie still, be sure to hike the loop trail through the rainforest here and around Cathedral Point.
 Make reservations at Milagro for a Nuevo Latino final dinner in Costa Rica.

 Day 7: Saying Adiós